WebKit/Documentation/docs/Build & Debug/DebuggingWithVS.md

 ## Debugging WebKit

 There are three ways to debugging WebKit with Visual Studio.
-Openning the generated WebKit.sln, openning an exe file directly, and attaching running WebKit.
+Opening the generated WebKit.sln, opening an exe file directly, and attaching running WebKit.

 Invoke build-webkit, and open `WebKitBuild\Release\WebKit.sln` using Visual Studio.
 If you get errors about not being able to find .props files, run Tools/Scripts/update-webkit, then close and relaunch Cygwin and Visual Studio.